-To the best of our knowledge, this report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board.
-Furthermore, as credentialed actuaries, we meet the
+This report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board as well as applicable laws and regulations.
+Furthermore, as credentialed actuaries, we meet the Qualification Standards of the American Academy of Actuaries to render the opinion contained in this report.
+This report does not address any contractual or legal issues.
+We are not attorneys and our firm does not provide any legal services or advice.

-Mr. David Craik December 19, 2018 Page ii
+Mr. David Craik November 8, 2019 Page ii